 Taylor's checkerspot recovery

 The Oregon Zoo began its recovery efforts with the Oregon silverspot butterfly in 1999, and added the Taylor’s checkerspot in 2003.
 Zoo staff work to save these beautiful pollinators from extinction with partners from the U.S. Fish and Wildlife Service, Washington Department of Fish and Wildlife, Xerces Society, Sustainability in Prisons Project, the Nature Conservancy, Woodland Park Zoo, Washington Department of Corrections, Larch Correction Center, Department of Defense and several local universities.
 In addition to existing habitat restoration efforts, in 2004, WDFW partnered with the Oregon Zoo to begin a rearing and breeding program to supplement wild populations.
 The Mission Creek Correctional Center in Washington also contributes to this butterfly rearing effort.
-Other partners include the Department of Defense on whose land the butterflies are released and U.S. Fish and Wildlife Service.
+Other partners include the Department of Defense on whose land the butterflies are released, the Oregon Department of Correctional Facilities and U.S. Fish and Wildlife Service.

 What the recovery project looks like: